cecilkift1/Ingenio/README.md

 To solve this I used classes, linked lists, recursion, extension methods, linq and dictionaries.
 Did error checking where needed, but I did code for the happy path mostly.
-This is not using C# 8.0 which introduces nullable reference types and non-nullable reference types that enable you to make important statements about the properties for reference type variables https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references
+This is not using C# 8.0 nullable types, which introduces nullable reference types and non-nullable reference types that enable you to make important statements about the properties for reference type variables https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references